 - Applied research methods and design (20 credits)

-- Sport and exercise therapy skills (20 credits)
+- Theory and research in sport and exercise psychology (20 credits)

-- Biomechanics of sport and exercise (20 credits)
+- Key pedagogical behaviours of sport educators (20 credits)

 - Social justice in sport: Ethical perspectives (20 credits)

 - Pedagogical processes in physical education and sports coaching (20 credits)

 - Applied sport and exercise psychology (20 credits)